Below is a list of some common error codes you may receive when using Party Center Software with Party Center Pay.

 Transaction Declined Due to AVS Settings

-This message appears when the bank declines the transaction due to an AVS (Address Verification System) mismatch, meaning the customer put in the wrong ZIP code or address for the card they entered, according to the bank's records.
+This message appears when Party Center Pay declines the transaction due to an AVS (Address Verification Service) mismatch, meaning the customer put in the wrong ZIP code or address for the card they entered, according to the bank's records.
 More often than not this is due to a simple typo, or mishearing what a customer has said in the case of MOTO payments.

 Additionally, some pre-paid Credit Cards may produce this error, in which case the customer needs to reach out to the company managing the pre-paid card's account.
 Contact information can typically be found on the back of the card itself.